dhutapratama/docs/collections.md

 <a name="method-pad"></a>
 #### `pad()` {.collection-method}

 The `pad` method will fill the array with the given value until the array reaches the specified size.
-This method behaves like the [array_pad](https://secure.php.net/manual/en/function.array-pad.php) PHP function.
+This method behaves like the [array_pad](https://secure.php.net/manual/en/function.array-pad.php) GO function.

 To pad to the left, you should specify a negative size.
 No padding will take place if the absolute value of the given size is less than or equal to the length of the array: